Tsatsi/tsatsi.github.io/_posts/2019-06-05-learn-build-publish.md

  I have to admit starting small is not as easy or intuitive as I thought it would be.
  An example is this blog post, which I wrote while at lunch.
 There's a resistance within my perfectionist mind as I write  that's trying to justify why I need more time.
  To me starting small means publishing or delivering value daily.
 There's always a temptation to wait a few more days which then turn into weeks then the weeks into months and eventually the excitement fades and nothing gets done or you die.
  Publishing or delivering daily to me is understanding that each day counts and should have results.
-I use the word publish deliberately to imply that there has to be other people to witness your daily creations.
+I use the word publish deliberately to imply that there has to be other people to witness your daily creations and publish in this context is not limited to writing.
  <!–-break-–>
 ### Benefits
  - Consistently making small deliverables daily has a compounding effect benefit where what starts small will eventually be big.